HansolWee/young-laplace-supervised-ml/README.md

 # Young–Laplace Supervised ML

-A supervised neural surrogate for axisymmetric liquid-bridge equilibria governed by the Young–Laplace equation.
+A supervised neural surrogate for predicting axisymmetric liquid-bridge equilibrium solution governed by the Young–Laplace equation.

 A Fortran finite-element Newton solver generates reference solutions.
 A PyTorch model learns the bridge geometry and reference pressure across Bond numbers, then evaluates predictions at held-out Bond numbers.